 Be Smart About Alcohol

 Avoid drinking on an empty stomach by pairing drinks with food.
 Keep drinks to one or two servings of light beer or wine.
 With Super Bowl parties often spanning an entire day, don’t forget to drink water.
 Staying hydrated can help prevent dehydration and ensure that you’re feeling great for work on Monday.

 Try flavored sparkling water with strawberries or orange slices to help with hydration.

 Add Activity to Your Game Watching Plan

-Grab the pigskin for some pickup football or a game of catch.
-Challenge kids to a football kicking contest.
+Grab a ball for a game of catch or challenge kids to a football kicking contest.
 A little physical activity can burn some of the calories from the food and drinks you consume and make you feel less sluggish during and after the game.